Siphon880gh/gsc-nodejs-backend/README.md

 - 📈 **SEO Analytics** - Built-in presets for common SEO metrics
 - 💾 **Flexible Export** - Table, JSON, and CSV output formats
 - ⚡ **Fast Setup** - Automated OAuth2 flow with token management
+- 🎯 **Smart Site Selection** - Interactive site selection with memory of your choice

 Refer to README for high-level context; details are in context files.